-Melt unsweetened chocolate in the microwave (in 30 second bursts) or in a double boiler.
-Stir in 2 tbsp powdered sweetener and dip the macaroons into the chocolate.
+- Melt unsweetened chocolate in the microwave (in 30 second bursts) or in a double boiler.
+Stir in 2 tablespoon powdered sweetener and dip the macaroons into the chocolate.
 Place back onto the parchment paper and cool in the fridge until the chocolate is set.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.